ealtili/Aws-GameDay-NYCLoft/README.md

 ### How to use

-- Pip install ansible and boto3 `pip install ansible boto3` (or use the Ansible AMI mentioned in the ansible_0_workdir drop)
+- Pip install ansible and boto3 `pip install ansible boto3` (or use the Ansible AMI mentioned ami-515cf23e``` for eu-central-1)

 - fill out all the variables needed in the vars.yml file